Mae Sot Airport

-A new passenger terminal opened on April 4, 2019.
+A new passenger terminal opened on 4 April 2019.
 It will serve 1.7 million passengers / year, instead of 170,000 with the old terminal.

-The expansion of Mae Sot's runway is to be complete in 2019.
+The expansion of Mae Sot's runway was scheduled to be complete in 2019.
 Thai AirAsia will add the Mae Sot destination soon after Mae Sot's runway expansion is complete and suitable for its Airbus A320 aircraft.

+In April 2024, the airport was used to evacuate Myanmar military officials and their families, following a request from Myanmar to extract 617 soldiers and their families after the Siege of Myawaddy.